 This program is for listing on the state registry of the North Carolina Nurse Aide Registry.
 North Carolina registration is required for employment in a nursing home, long term care facility, hospital, or similar facility.
 The program consists of classroom work, practical exercises in skill areas and clinical work in a nursing home facility under the supervision of the instructor.
 This course introduces basic nursing skills required to provide personal care for patients, residents, or clients in a health care setting.
 Topics include communication, safety, patient's rights, personal care, vital signs, elimination, nutrition, emergencies, rehabilitation, and mental health.
 Upon completion, students should be able to demonstrate skills necessary to qualify as a Nursing Assistant I with the North Carolina Nurse Aide I Registry.
-For an entire list of the College's Emergency Medical Service courses visit our website at www.ed2go.com/robesoncc.

-Director of Emergency Medical Services Robeson Community College Post Office Box 1420 Lumberton, North Carolina 28359 Or call (910) 272-3407 (910) 272-3408
+Director of Emergency Medical Services

+Robeson Community College Post Office Box 1420 Lumberton, North Carolina 28359 Or call (910) 272-3407 (910) 272-3408